nraut0609/Hashnode_blogs/cllxm5u6b000e09moh0j87jlu.md

 2. Select the "Pipeline script" option.

 3. Choose the "Pipeline script from SCM" option and provide the necessary repository details.
-(In this case, you're following the "Hello World" example, so you might choose to use a simple script or select Hello World or a Jenkinsfile in your repository.)
+(In this case, you're following the "Hello World" example, so you might choose to use a simple script or select Hello World or a Jenkinsfile in your repository.

-    **COPY**

-    **COPY**

     ```bash
       pipeline {